 To ensure parties are provided just compensation in eminient domain cases.

-Frankly, it's like comparing Shakespeare to reality TV.
+Frankly, it's like comparing sugar and saccharin.

-What the CMA relies upon are vague trends.
+What the CMA relies upon are ill-defined trends.

-An appraisal relies on comparable sales that can be proven by records.
+An appraisal is based on comparable sales that can be proven by records.

 The CMA will provide a non-specific figure.